 Legal and Lender-Specific Borrowing Requirements

 To successfully obtain a student loan, it is crucial to understand the legal requirements for borrowing and the specific criteria set by lenders.
-While credit scores play a significant role in determining eligibility, there are additional factors that lenders consider when evaluating loan applications.
+While credit scores play a significant role in determining eligibility, lenders consider additional factors when evaluating loan applications.

 Overview of legal requirements for student loan borrowing